gw-ospo/curioss-patterns/one-off-workshops.md

 Students and researchers on open science/open source projects are time-poor.

-OSPO staff have the resources and capacity to teach or facilitate workshops.
+OSPO staff have the capacity and/or resources to teach or host workshops.

 # Solution

-Develop and deliver initial, one-off workshops that address very specific knowledge gaps and answer basic questions that can be efficiently resolved in bite-sized training sessions.
+Develop and deliver one-off workshops that address very specific knowledge gaps and basic questions that can be efficiently resolved in bite-sized training sessions.

 ## Identify specific knowledge gaps that can be addressed by short workshops

 A training needs assessment can be carried out in a number of ways:
-* The OSPO’s one-to-one consultations with students, researchers and faculty.
+* Individual consultations with students, researchers and faculty.
 * A survey on training and/or open source needs.
 * Consultation with the OSPO’s advisory committee/user group.

 ## Planning

 Planning should take the following into account:

 * The cohort that will be targeted.
 * Learning goals.
 * What can realistically be covered in the selected timeframe (e.g. one hour, morning or afternoon workshop).